 The Ritz-Carlton Kapalua is Kapalua’s main resort and the place to stay of you’re looking to be pampered amidst an upscale decor.
 Every room has a private lanaï (balcony) to enjoy the gorgeous views.

 Kihei is the most central resort location in Maui yet probably the least crowded of all.
 That’s because you won’t find many hotels there.
-Because of that, most tourists don’t even consider Kihei when wondering where to stay in Maui.
-The ones that do choose to stay un this under-the-radar destination stay at one of the Kihei condos.
+Because of that, most tourists don’t even consider Kihei in their search for the best area to stay on Maui.
+The ones that do choose to stay un this under-the-radar destination stay at one of the Kihei condos or vacation rentals.
+(Don’t worry, some do come with daily maid service.)
 So, if you’re looking to enjoy Maui in a more affordable way and be closer to all Maui activities then Kihei could be just the resort you’re looking for.

 Kalepolepo Beach is small but charming and features the Ko’ie’ie, an ancient Hawaiian fishpond which is now a shallow pool ideal for kids.
 The pond is fed by natural spring water.
 The site of the beach also has a historical, cultural significance since it was once a Hawaiian village.